Voice From The Field: Sensei Stacy Fouse

 What is your name and occupation?

 I am Sensei Stacy Fouse, and I teach martial arts at The OHANA Self-Defense Institute.
-I teach the Kinder Warriors program—which is the three to six-year-olds—as well as karate.
+I teach the Kinder Warriors program—which are the three to six year olds—as well as karate.

-We teach traditional martial arts and take pride in being family-oriented.
+The dojo teaches traditional martial arts and takes pride in being family oriented.

 What were you doing before teaching martial arts?